The Steady Steps™ Tool - A simple way to support your child in the moment.

 Step 4 · Shrink

-This feeling can get a little smaller.
+This moment can get a little smaller.

 FOR YOU